Skip to main content

 Cosmetic Damage Denials: When Insurers Refuse to Fix What They Broke

 You file a claim for hail damage to your siding, wind damage to your fence, or smoke discoloration on your walls.
-The adjuster inspects, agrees the damage exists, and then tells you it's “cosmetic only” — meaning the insurer won't pay to fix it because the damaged component still “functions.”
-This is one of the most infuriating and increasingly common claim-handling tactics in the industry.
+The adjuster inspects, agrees the damage exists, and then tells you it is “cosmetic only” — meaning the insurer will not pay to fix it because the damaged component still “functions.”
+This is one of the most frustrating and increasingly common claim-handling tactics in the industry.

 The Insurer's Argument